A grilled turkey in a aluminum pan.

 Are you short on oven space this Thanksgiving?
 Try grilling your turkey instead!
 Grilled turkey is a great option for the holidays and results in a crisp and juicy bird.

-Print Pin Rate
+Print Recipe Pin Recipe Rate this Recipe

-Prep Time: 15 minutes
+Prep Time 15 minutes

-Cook Time: 3 hours
+Cook Time 3 hours

-Brining Time: 2 days
+Brining Time 2 days

-Total Time: 3 hours 15 minutes
+Total Time 3 hours 15 minutes

-Servings: 16 servings
+Servings 16 servings

 Ingredients